 BEST TIME TO VISIT

-Cape Town’s hot, dry summer months run from late October to March/April.
+Cape Town’s hot, dry summer months run from late October to early April.
 Temperatures reach their peak between December and February, and this is generally seen as when to go to Cape Town for the best beach weather.
-Winter months (May to September) can be a wet, cold and rather disappointing affair.
+During the winter months (June to September), the weather can be wet, cold and overcast (limiting outdoor activities).

 HOW TO GET THERE

-One&Only Cape Town is located a 30 minute drive from Cape Town International Airport.
-The latter is served by major African full-service and low-cost airlines, as well as by most major European and Middle East Carriers (click here for a direct link to their websites).
-Currently, Singapore Airlines is the only Asian carrier to this marvelous destination.
-Check the Wikipedia page of Cape Town International Airport for an updated list with airlines that offer direct flights to Cape Town.
+One&Only Cape Town is a 30 minute drive from Cape Town International Airport.
+The latter is served by several major European, American, Asian and African airlines.
+Check the Wikipedia page of Cape Town International Airport for a continuously updated list of airlines that offer direct flights to Cape Town.

 Below is a selection of my photos of One&Only Cape Town.
 To view more photos (including breakfast as well as dinner at Nobu), click here.

 *** Follow me on Instagram, YouTube, Twitter or Facebook for a daily moment of travel inspiration ***